Piercing Aftercare Advice

 FOR ORAL PIERCINGS

-• Not eat spicy, salty, or acidic foods and drinks
+- Avoid spicy, salty or acidic foods and drinks for a few days

-• Not have hot drinks, like coffee, tea, or hot chocolate
+- Avoid have hot drinks, like coffee, tea, or hot chocolate for a few days

-• Check every once in a while to make sure your jewellery is still tight to prevent swallowing or choking.
+- Check every once in a while to make sure your jewellery ball is still tightly screwed in place, to prevent swallowing or choking.

 If you have any questions please message us on Facebook or if you are worried about your piercing contact a pharmacist or medical professional immediately.